ofgulban/segmentator/README.md

 Please use [GitHub issues](https://github.com/ofgulban/segmentator/issues) for questions, bug reports or feature requests.

 ## License
-The project is licensed under [GNU Geneal Public License Version 3](http://www.gnu.org/licenses/gpl.html).
+The project is licensed under [GNU General Public License Version 3](http://www.gnu.org/licenses/gpl.html).

 ## References
 This application is based on the following work: